django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 Can you submit information as an authenticated user from a different domain?

 Note:
+- One of the less well-understood exploits - key question on slide
 - Any questions on CSRF?
 - We'll go through a POST-based scenario and how Django protects against this in the practical and review later.